mohanvive/siddhi-guides/alerts-static-threshold/README.md

 Generating Alerts Based on Static and Dynamic Thresholds
 ===========================================================

-In this guide, we are going to understand one of the common requirements of a Stream Processing which is generating alerts based on static and dynamic thresholds.
+In this guide, we will try to understand one of the common requirements of a Stream Processing that is generating alerts based on static and dynamic thresholds.
 To understand this requirement, let’s consider the throttling use case in an API management solutions.

 # Scenario - Throttling for API Requests
-Throttling became as one of the unavoidable needs with the evolution of  APIs and API management.
+Throttling has became one of the unavoidable needs with the evolution of APIs and API management.
 Throttling is a process that is used to control the usage of APIs by consumers during a given period.

-The following sections are available in this guide.
+The following sections are covered in this guide.

 * [What you'll build](#what-youll-build)
 * [Prerequisites](#prerequisites)